RobertMyles/Bayesian-Ideal-Point-IRT-Models/README.md

 (see [here](https://sourceforge.net/p/mcmc-jags/discussion/610037/thread/5c9e9026/ )).

 Among the models saved here are the basic IRT ideal point model, a multidimensional version, a dynamic version, and a multilevel version.
 Grouplet and testlet models are also included.
-THe basic IRT ideal point model is due to [Jackman](http://pan.oxfordjournals.org.sci-hub.cc/content/9/3/227.abstract).
+The basic IRT ideal point model is due to [Jackman](http://pan.oxfordjournals.org.sci-hub.cc/content/9/3/227.abstract).